-Furthermore, in contrast to an immutable LBA-to-PBA mapping, the approach disclosed in US2007/0174582 A1 requires internal garbage collection, that is, "realignment activities that can take place from time to time in the background to maintain the band in an optimal state for the receipt of additional data" (paragraph [0059]).
-As with solid state disks (SSDs) such an internal garbage collection is incompatible with the conventional disk defragmentation function of an operating or file system, since conventional defragmentation would be counterproductive for
+Furthermore, in contrast to an immutable LBA-to-PBA mapping, the approach disclosed in US2007/0174582 A1 requires internal garbage collection, that is, "realignment activities that can take place from time to time in the backof additional data" (paragraph [0059]).
+As with solid state disks (SSDs) such an internal garbage collection is incompatible with the conventional disk defragmentation function of an operating or file system, since conventional defragmentation would be counterproductive for the internal garbage col- 30 lection.

 Another approach for reducing write amplification is a file system specially adapted to SMR.
-"Shingled Magnetic Recording for Big Data Applications" by Suresh, Gibson, and Ganger (CMU-PDL-12-105; Parallel Data Laboratory, Carnegie Mellon University, Pittsburgh, PA; May 2012) describes a file system named, "ShingledFS."
-The disadvantage of a dedicated SMR file 5 system is, amongst other things, that the existing software must be updated.
-E.g., new drivers or a new version of the operating system (OS) might be required.
+"Shingled Magnetic Recording for Big Data Applications" by Suresh, Gibson, and Ganger (CMU-PDL-12-105; Parallel Data Laboratory, Car- 35 negie Mellon University, Pittsburgh, Pa.; May 2012) describes a file system named, "ShingledFS."
+The disadvantage of a dedicated SMR file system is, amongst other things, that the existing software must be updated.
+E.g., new drivers or a new version of the operating system (OS) might be 40 lapping data tracks. required.
 This is associated with additional expense and additional risks, reducing the attractiveness of SMR hard disk drives due to the lack of complete compatibility in terms of a "drop-in replacement."

-10 What is required, then, is a cost-effective method of operating SMR hard disk drives that does not entail any severe negative effects on performance yet is fully compatible with existing, conventional hard disk drives, in particular, immutable LBA-to-PBA association and full support for conventional disk-defragmentation functions.
+What is required, then, is a cost-effective method of oper- 45 ating SMR hard disk drives that does not entail any severe negative effects on performance yet is fully compatible with existing, conventional hard disk drives, in particular, immutable LBA-to-PBA association and full support for conventional disk-defragmentation functions.

-15 SUMMARY OF THE INVENTION
+SUMMARY OF THE INVENTION

-Aspects of the present disclosure are directed to a storage device configured for overlapping data tracks, such as a SMR hard disk drive.
-According to the claims, the storage device operates with a substantially immutable, that is, mainly unchanging relation between a

-20 logical block address and an associated physical position on a track (e.g., a physical sector).
-The tracks on at least one data carrier surface (e.g., disk surface) are grouped into bands, and the address space of logical block addresses is divided into address subsets.
+Aspects of the present disclosure are directed to a storage device configured for overlapping data tracks, such as a SMR 55 located at the band boundaries. (second embodiment) hard disk drive.
+According to the claims, the storage device operates with a substantially immutable, that is, mainly unchanging relation between a logical block address and an associated physical position on a track (e.g., a physical sector).
+The tracks on at least one data carrier surface (e.g., disk 60 surface) are grouped into bands, and the address space of logical block addresses is divided into address subsets.
 Each of these address subsets is permanently assigned to a dedicated selection of tracks derived from all bands.